ranjanrak/kite-publisher-addon/README.md

     });

     // addon
-    // To get status for popup screen, if directly closed by the user,
+    // To get status for popup screen, if user directly closes it,
-    // without selecting either cancel or submit kite.winClose();
+    // without selecting either cancel or submit on basket popup window kite.winEvent(function(status) {
+        alert("Popup window closed status is " + status);
+    });

     // Render the in-built button inside a given target kite.renderButton("#default-button");